niloysh/rogers-workshop/README.md

 ### November 19

-1. Learn how to deploy and configure a 5G core network on Kubernetes.
+1. Understand the deployment and configuration of a 5G core network on Kubernetes.
-2. Experiment with creating and managing network slices.
+2. Gain hands-on experience in creating, configuring, and managing 5G network slices.
-3. Simulate 5G RAN and send traffic through various network slices.
+3. Learn to configure and deploy a monitoring architecture for network slices.
-4. Monitor network slices and collect telemetry data in a 5G environment.
+4. Acquire practical skills in analyzing 5G network KPIs.

 ### November 20
 1. Explore data processing pipeline technologies for 5G telemetry.